-On behalf of the Trustees, the Trustee Council created to address each incident shall coordinate and authorize (consistent with applicable law, policy, mandated areas of jurisdiction, and areas of special expertise) all Trustee activities and matters under this MOA in accordance with the decision making requirements contained in Section XI.
+On behalf of the Trustees, the Trustee Council created to address each site or incident shall coordinate and authorize (consistent with applicable law, policy, mandated areas of jurisdiction, and areas of special expertise) all Trustee activities and matters under this MOA in accordance with the decision making requirements contained in Section XI.
 The Trustee Council may take whatever actions it determines are appropriate to fulfill the trust responsibilities of the Trustees under and to effectuate the purposes of applicable Federal and State law.
 It is expected that the Trustee Council may, as appropriate and consistent with each representative's delegated Trustee authority, take any of the following actions, among others, while focusing on their individual trust resource responsibilities related to a particular incident:

-- A. Conduct or oversee scientific and technical studies, sampling, and other matters related to the determination of injuries and/or the assessment of damages for trust resources which may have been lost, injured or destroyed. - B. Seek compensation from responsible parties for damages and/or restoration costs and for the costs of planning and implementing the assessment and/or restoration. - C. Participate in negotiations with responsible parties. - D. In accordance with applicable law and respective agency policy and delegation of authority, supervise, manage and obligate on behalf of the Trustees any money paid to the Trustees, except for reimbursement of assessment and administrative costs, by or on behalf of responsible parties for the purpose of assessing, restoring, replacing, rehabilitating, and/or acquiring the equivalent of the affected natural resources. - E. Oversee the development, implementation, and appropriate monitoring of a plan for the restoration, replacement, rehabilitation, and/or acquisition of equivalent resources for those trust resources and/or their services that may be injured, destroyed or lost. - F. In accordance with applicable law, make all necessary decisions on a case by case basis for the management and administration of funds pursuant to Section XI. - G. In accordance with applicable law, arrange contracts with professional consultants that the Trustee Council determines are necessary. - H. When necessary, identify a contact for coordination with the Coast Guard regarding access to the Oil Spill Liability Trust Fund. - I. Communications with potentially responsible parties or their agents: The Trustees and Trustee Council members agree that they will endeavor to have coordinated communications with potentially responsible parties or their agents for an incident on matters related to natural resource damages and claims for those damages.
-To the maximum extent possible, no Trustee or Trustee Council member will discuss these matters with the potentially responsible parties without first providing the other Trustees or Trustee Council members notice and an opportunity to participate in such discussions as appropriate.
+A. Conduct or oversee scientific and technical studies, sampling, and other matters related to the determination of injuries and/or the assessment of damages for trust resources which may have been lost, injured or destroyed.

+B. Seek compensation from responsible parties for damages and/or restoration costs and for the costs of planning and implementing the assessment and/or restoration.

+C. Participate in negotiations with responsible parties.

+D. In accordance with applicable law and respective agency policy and delegation of authority, supervise, manage and obligate on behalf of the Trustees any money paid to the Trustees, except for reimbursement of assessment and administrative costs, by or on behalf of responsible parties for the purpose of assessing, restoring, replacing, rehabilitating, and/or acquiring the equivalent of the affected natural resources.

+E. Oversee the development, implementation, and appropriate monitoring of a plan for the restoration, replacement, rehabilitation, and/or acquisition of equivalent resources for those trust resources and/or their services that may be injured, destroyed or lost.

+F. In accordance with applicable law, make all necessary decisions on a case by case basis for the management and administration of funds pursuant to Section XI.

+G. In accordance with applicable law, arrange contracts with professional consultants that the Trustee Council determines are necessary.

+H. Communications with potentially responsible parties or their agents and with other persons or entities: The Trustees and Trustee Council members agree that they will endeavor to have coordinated communications with potentially responsible parties or their agents and with other persons or entities on matters related to natural resource damages and claims for those damages.
+To the maximum extent possible, no Trustee or Trustee Council member will undertake to speak on behalf of the Trustees with the potentially responsible parties or to speak on behalf of the other Trustees with other persons or entities or Trustee or to speak on behalf of the other Trustees with other persons or entities without first providing the other Trustees or Trustee Council, whichever is appropriate, notice and an opportunity to participate in such discussions as appropriate.
 The above agreement shall not preclude a Trustee or Trustee Council member from having separate communications with the potentially responsible parties on matters within the scope of the MOA where circumstances warrant, provided that each Trustee or Trustee Council member notifies the other Trustees and agrees to provide documentation of the communication for the Administrative Record.
+Nothing in this section purports to or shall prohibit the respective trustees from fulfilling the mandates of their Office or Department.